DemidovVladimir/reactServerSkeleton/README.md

 # reactServerSkeleton
 reactjs + react-router + redux + nodejs + webpack

+# Params:
+Use node version 4.*

+## Prepare:
-## run npm install
+npm install
-## run npm start
-## go to localhost:3000/step1

-Can be used as a total cms generator and has server side rendering of react instead of strict html rendering...
-Could be usefull for you.
+## Run in development env:
+npm run start-dev

+## Run in production env:
+npm run build
+npm run start-prod

+### Will not work with other versions of node, strict dependency versions convention to make it non buggy...